acatone-git/HomePlus_Mod/README.md

 If anything goes (extremely) wrong, read the [factory reset guide](https://github.com/acatone-git/Factory_Reset_RP2P) to fully recover the console back to the factory default.

-**Please note that using this mod will stop the official OTAs updates, the only way to restore them is to factory reset the device**
+**Please note: Installing this mod will stop the official OTAs updates, the only way to restore them is to factory reset the device**

 # Requirements